eclipse/kapua/docs/developer-guide/en/sso.md

 3. Configure the user credentials under the "Credentials" tab

 Note that the user must have an email set in the OpenID Provider server, otherwise the creation on Kapua through the SimpleRegistrationProcessor will fail.
-It is also possible to use the "_admin_" or the "_sso-user_" the users to log in (remind to add an email address).
+It is also possible to use the "_sso-user_" user to log in (remind to add an email address).

 ### Setting Up a user on Kapua

 To add a new user in Kapua, it is sufficient to add it through the console as described in the [Insert the user through the Console](#insert-the-user-through-the-console) section.
-If you want to use the SimpleRegistrationProcessor or the REST API, please follow the examples below.
+If you want to use the SimpleRegistrationProcessor or the REST API, we provide to you the examples below.

 Using the SimpleRegistrationProcessor, the user "_alice_" in Keycloak will generate "_alice_" and "_alice-broker_" in Kapua, in a dedicated "_alice_" account.

-Using the userCreate REST API with the following body (using the _scopeId_ of the desired account and the ID of the user "_admin_" in Keycloak as _externalId_):
+As anticipated in [here](#insert-the-user-through-rest-api), using the userCreate REST API with the following body (using the _scopeId_ of the desired account and the ID of the user "_alice_" in Keycloak as _externalId_):

 ```
 {
   "scopeId": "...",
-  "name": "admin",
+  "name": "alice",
   "userType": "EXTERNAL",
   "externalId" : "5726876c-...."
 }
 ```

-will create the "_admin_" user without the need of the SimpleRegistrationProcessor.
+will create the "_alice_" user without the need of the SimpleRegistrationProcessor.

 ### Keycloak logout endpoint